evolvablehardware/evolvablehardware.github.io/docs/experiments/target_frequency_study.md

 - Evolvability is banded: 40&nbsp;kHz oscillators reliably outpace all others; 80&nbsp;kHz oscillators underperform despite being a harmonic.
 - Generation-best curves for 40&nbsp;kHz often match the overall-best curves for other frequencies, implying a denser set of workable bitstreams in that band.
-- Because experiments ran on five distinct FPGAs, the shared bias is unlikely to stem from single-board quirks—further instrumentation (temperature, MCU jitter, supply noise) is needed to isolate the cause.
+- Because experiments ran on five distinct FPGAs, the shared bias is unlikely to stem from single-board quirks—further instrumentation is needed to isolate the cause.
 - Practically, 40&nbsp;kHz targets make excellent “sanity check” experiments, while 80&nbsp;kHz oscillators stress-test new firmware or selection policies.